SteveJustin1963/tec-SCOPE/README.md

 - or press `-` then azimuth is displayed to higher precision ie 0023 16 meaning 23 degs 16 minutes
 - press - again we more precision ie 0016 22 meaning 16 minutes and 22 seconds

-Rotary Encoder HN3806-AB
-- generates 600 pulses per revolution and has a green A phase, white B phase, red Vcc power +, and black V0.
-- powered by a DC5-24V power source
-- output of AB 2 phase rectangular orthogonal pulses.
-It has a maximum mechanical speed of 5000 R/min and a response frequency of 0-20KHz.
-The encoder comes with a 1.5 meter cable and should not have its AB 2 phase output directly connected to VCC to avoid damaging the output triode.
-It is suitable for use in intelligent control and various displacement measurement applications.
 - Timing Belt Drive Pulley to its 6mm shaft.  will construct a wood wheel and invert a drive belt with the teeth facing out so the drive pulley can interface with it

 ![image](https://github.com/user-attachments/assets/27685599-0ccf-404d-9e11-eb6efa607bb2)